tomjoht/tomjoht.github.io/_posts/2020/3/2020-03-24-ux-writing-processes-and-considerations-wtd-podcast-episode-28.md

 - podcasts
 keywords:
 rebrandly: https://idratherbewriting.site/uxwriting
-description: "Write the Docs podcast episode 28 is a recording of a Berlin WTD meetup focused on UX writing processes.
+description: "Write the Docs podcast episode 28 is a recording of a Berlin WTD meetup focused on UX writing processes and considerations.
 The event was live streamed on March 9, 2020 at the Humanitec in Berlin by Chris Ward."
 ---

 ## Event description